Purpose and Process of Reporting:

 1. Dashboard: Overall Report of the Test Case

 2. Category: Category wise Result

 Overall Execution Report:

 As you open the HTML report you will be redirected to Dashboard.
 It will display the overall execution report status.

 Individual Test-Case Result:

 It will display individual execution report status.
 It’s a useful storehouse having an extraordinary Extent HTML report.
-Each association ought to utilize this report as yield of the UI Automation is in an easy to use report in which a non- technical or management people can understands easily which test case is working appropriately and which is not.
+Each association ought to utilize this report as the yield of the UI Automation is in an easy to use report in which non-technical or management people can understand easily which test case is working appropriately and which is not.